BenFungInUK/submitFormTemplate/README.md

 Example to demonstrate the following techniques:
 1. Show the sample login page UI in functional component by react-native-elements
 2. Utilize React Navigation + Redux Toolkit
+3. Thunk as middleware and React Native debugger for debug
-3. Modify layout by reducer function
+4. Modify layout by reducer function
-4. Run CRUD operation on Mysql through API
+5. Run CRUD operation on Mysql through API
-5. Migrate the project to AWS with Elastic Beanstalk
+6. Migrate the project to AWS Elastic Beanstalk
-6. CI/CD by using CodePipeline
+7. CI/CD by using AWS CodePipeline